ricsirogi/Flashcards/README.md

 You can submit your deck in as text, currently only using the _one word one line_ format, where you put each piece of information in a new line
 Example:

-> Sum
+> Sum return
-> The result of adding two or more numbers.
+> The result of adding two or more numbers. return
-> Difference
+> Difference return
-> The result of subtracting one number from another.
+> The result of subtracting one number from another. return
-> Product
+> Product return
-> The result of multiplying two or more numbers.
+> The result of multiplying two or more numbers. return
-> Quotient
+> Quotient return
-> The result of dividing one number by another.
+> The result of dividing one number by another. return

 In the future I plan to add more formats, with the goal of making the format customizable

 ## TODO

-- [ ] add a button to listen to the word
 - [ ] make a program that checks the txt file and notifies if there are odd number of lines or there's an italan word ending with e (so I can check if I wrote the article [névelő] for it), and other things maybe
 - [ ] make it so the user can chose how many words to learn
 - [ ] make it so I can send a notification to everyone currently using the website to ask them to reload, because I changed stuff